teiniker/jenkins-pipeline-flask/README.md

 * `download wheel`: The wheel file stored in the Jenkins archive (Artifactory) is downloaded.
 For this, the Jenkins **copyArtifacts** plugin must be installed.
+    - `StatusBuildSelector`: One of the selector types in the Copy Artifact plugin.
+        It selects the **most recent build that meets a certain status condition**.
+    - `stable: true`: It selects the most recent STABLE build of the job (Build result = SUCCESS, No test failures).

 * `install wheel`: The wheel file, and therefore the application under test, is installed into a virtual environment.